Search Our Website:

 Sodium nitrite is a salt and anti-oxidant that is used to cure meats like ham, bacon, and hot dogs.
 Sodium nitrites give cured meats their characteristic color and flavor.
 Cured meats by definition must include sodium nitrite.
 Sodium nitrite serves a vital health function; it blocks the growth of botulism-causing bacteria and prevents spoilage.
 Numerous scientific panels have evaluated sodium nitrite safety and the conclusions have essentially been the same; sodium nitrite is not only safe, it is essential to public health due to its prevention of botulism.
 Without sodium nitrites, cured meat's shelf life would be shortened substantially.
 In fact, less than 5% of daily sodium intake comes from cured meats, with nearly 93% coming from leafy vegetables and tubers and our own saliva!

-If you have a question not answered here please call us at 208-765-6887 or email us at mvcm761@gmail.com
+If you have any questions that aren't addressed here, feel free to call us at 208-765-6887 or email us at mvcm761@gmail.com.